EarMaster: Content

 EarMaster includes several training modes: workshops with progressive sets of lessons about various music theory and ear training topics, a customization mode, and a beginner's course.
 While the general workshops are rather general and their lessons focus on most of the aspects of ear training, the jazz workshops focuses exclusively on the particularities of jazz music (e.g. jazz chord, swing rhythms and real book sight-singing).
 With the customization mode, the user can set up custom exercises for tailored practice.
 The topics covered by EarMaster are interval singing, interval comparison, interval identification, scale identification, chord identification, chord inversion identification, chord progression identification, rhythm dictation, rhythm reading (sight reading), rhythm clap-back, rhythmic error detection, melodic dictation, melody sing-back and melodic sight-singing.

 Questions are answered with on-screen interfaces (staff, piano, guitar, bass, violin, cello, banjo and other stringed instruments), a functional keyboard with scale degrees and solfege syllables, multiple-choice buttons, a MIDI instrument, or through a microphone (voice, clapping or acoustic instruments).

 The user can choose between several note-naming systems to complete the exercises: Letters (A, B, C, etc.), Scale degrees, Fixed-Do Solfege, or Relative-Do Solfege, which makes it compatible with the Kodály method.

 The results of each lesson are recorded and analyzed in a statistics window.
 They can be synchronized automatically via the EarMaster Cloud system for instant access by music teachers.
 EarMaster Cloud is a cloud-based system for music schools developed by EarMaster ApS.
 It combines online license management and cloud syncing of student assignments and results.

-Technical Features
+Technical features

 EarMaster is distributed electronically as a download.
-The software is compatible with Microsoft Windows, MacOS, iOS, and Android (including Chromebook).
+The software is compatible with Windows, MacOS, iOS, and Android (including Chromebook).

 User can input answers with a MIDI device by playing their answers.
 The software also includes real-time pitch detection, which enable users to sing or play their answers and obtain an immediate evaluation of their pitch and rhythmic accuracy.

 The sounds played by the software are produced by a SoundFont playback engine and cover the complete set of General Midi (GM) sound presets.